 Students will be able to practice being a good friend to others.

-Students will have a deeper understanding of friendship.
+They will have a deeper understanding of friendship.

 Students will have a deeper understanding of what it means to share.